konnov/bymc/bymc/README.txt

  * ocaml and ocamlbuild (not earlier than 3.11.0)
  * ocamlgraph: http://ocamlgraph.lri.fr/
+ * ocamlunit (only if you want to run unit tests)
  * yices 1.x: http://yices.csl.sri.com/download.shtml
  * spin: http://spinroot.com/spin/Man/README.html#S2
  * gcc
  * python

-If you want to install ocaml libraries into your home directory, check "HOW TO INSTALL OCAML LIBRARIES?".
+If you do not know how to install ocaml and ocaml libraries in your system, check with "HOW TO INSTALL OCAML AND THE LIBRARIES?"

 2. COMPILING